 Some good news for the club is that after being forced to play out of Oxford’s ice rink for the past five seasons, this could potentially be the last season that they play home games outside of Bristol.
 The Facebook group Bristol Needs a Rink announced in July that the local planning authority had been given permission to have the final say on whether to go ahead with plans for a new rink, and given the local planning authority’s backing of the proposal in April, a new ice rink seems to be in Bristol’s future.

-Bristol Pitbulls have already had their first pre-season challenge game when they travelled to Widnes Wild on Sunday 27th Aug (Lost 5-3) and will play visit NIHL1 side MK Thunder on Sunday 3rd September.
-Thier first league action will be a home tie against Slough Jets on Sunday 10th September.
+Bristol Pitbulls have already had their first pre-season challenge game when they travelled to Widnes Wild on Sunday 27th Aug (lost 8-3) and will play visit NIHL1 side MK Thunder on Sunday 3rd September.
+Their first league action will be a home tie against Slough Jets on Sunday 10th September.

 Speaking to Fire team owner Mark Cuddihy, we understand that the plan is to have a very young and hungry team of mostly teenagers with a handful of older and (hopefully) wiser heads to bring experience.

 Certainly Cardiff supporters will be thrilled with the strong coaching lineup that has been announced.
 The Fire set-up for the South 1 and 2 teams has a wealth of experience with Mark Cuddihy overseeing the entire program, aided by ex-Swindon Wildcats player Mark Smith.
 Hometown boy and last season’s assistant coach Gareth Dixon will step up to take on the head coach role this year for the South 2 team, and he is joined by netminding coach Mike Brabon and power-skating coach Sam Motton.

 Cardiff Fire will start their campaign on Saturday 23rd September with a home fixture against Slough Jets.